lorforlinux/docs.beagleboard.io/books/beaglebone-cookbook/02sensors/sensors.rst

 .. // ====
 .. // <1> Read in the various packages that are needed.

-.. // <2> +SensorTag.discover+ checks what SensorTags are out there.
+.. // <2> *SensorTag.discover* checks what SensorTags are out there.
 When found, it calls the inline function that follows.

 .. // <3> pass:[<span id="callout_list_item_3">This</span>] function is called when the SensorTag is disconnected.

 .. // <4> Normally JavaScript does everything synchronously.
 Here, we want to do the following asynchronously--that is, step-by-step, one after the other.
-We are passing an array to +async.series()+, which contains the functions to run in the order in which they appear in the array.
+We are passing an array to *async.series()*, which contains the functions to run in the order in which they appear in the array.

 .. // <5> Connect to the SensorTag.